top of page

 Case Snapshot C — Child Welfare Agency

-• Improved early‑tenure retention in pilot regions
+• Improved early-tenure retention in pilot regions.

-• More consistent family engagement notes and safety planning artifacts
+• More consistent family engagement notes and safety planning artifacts.

-What it made possible: Safer, more sustainable workloads and a practical model for scaling reflective supervision statewide.
+Safer, more sustainable workloads and a practical model for scaling reflective supervision statewide.

 “We didn’t add time to the week—we repurposed it for thinking together.”